software-verificable-202010/calendar-part-2-cefunck/README.md

-# calendar-part-1-cefunck
+# calendar-part-2-cefunck

-This is the repository corresponding to the first part of the project of the course "Calidad y verificación de software".
+This is the repository corresponding to the second part of the project of the course "Calidad y verificación de software".

 ### Current Features